Mesmaroth/discord-AkephalosBot/README.md

   - `!delcmd [command]`: Deletes specified command if editable is true

  **Memes**
-  Custom commands can be made easy creating your own memes and such.
+  Custom commands can be made easy, like creating your own memes.
 Use `!cmds` for a list of all commands from the "botCommands.json" file.

   - `!ping`: Pong
   - `!rekt`: Rekt Meme